U.S. To Require COVID-19 Vaccines For Green Card Applicants

 Am I required to take the COVID-19 vaccine if I test negative for the virus?

 Yes, a negative COVID test at the time of the medical examination does not eliminate the requirement for the vaccine.
 That is because the medical examination that will incorporate the COVID-19 information is done weeks or months prior to the green card application being decided.

 When does the COVID-19 requirement take effect?

-The COVID-19 vaccination requirement will be in force for all applications for permanent residence filed on or after October 1, 2021.
+The COVID-19 vaccination requirement for permanent residence applications will be in force for all forms I-693 Report of Medical Examination and Vaccination Record submitted to USCIS on or after October 1, 2021.